MounirASSIF/PyTorch-Card-Classifier-Accuracy-96-/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the required dependencies using the following command:
-4. Alternatively, run the notebook directly online:

-👉 Use the Kaggle link to explore and run it on Kaggle

    ```
    pip install -r requirements.txt